 This is the sentence our marriage therapist said to us in our session this week and it has stuck with me.
 I so desperately want to be seen because of my own wounding that I project that onto my wife.
 Now this need is not all bad, it just is, how do I INVITE her into my need rather than demand that she meets it?
 I can get mean with my demands, but inviting her into my heart and story is a brave act of vulnerability that promotes intimacy and connection.

 A Note For Men

 A quick note for men who are trying to engage this dynamic in their own marriage, what we as men must be aware of inside ourselves is our own socialized “sexism” that I do not project onto our partner.
 I have done this to Christy, time, and time again.
 At times as men, we don’t even realize how much we have internalized messages of patriarchy that make it easy to “expect” things of our spouse more than we do ourselves because of her gender.
 For example, since she is a woman, she should be doing more of the housework and more of the childcare duties.
-When I come home from work do I have extra energy toward her when things are what I expected or hope for?
+When I come home from work do I have extra energy toward her when things are not what I expected or hope for?
 It’s humbling to admit that many days of the week, I unconsciously believe that she should be doing more around the house than I. Yes, for me to be more of a safe man I must own my own sin of “sexism” that I project onto my wife.
 If we truly are egalitarian in our approach to marriage it needs to be equal and I cannot project damaging stereotypes onto my wife because of what my own sexist upbringing taught me about a woman’s role in the home.
 I must continue to repent and face the ways I perpetuate gender discrimination in my own marriage and in my relationships.